spolu/gym_fuzz1ng/README.md

   transitions executed as reward.
 - if no new coverage is discovered by an input, the game is ended.

+(It is possible to simply call `step` independently of whether the game is done or not if you're just interested in easily executing binaries and retrieving the associated coverage from Python.
+See also `step_raw`[2]).

 The observation space is the following:
 ```
 Box(low=0, high=255, shape=(256, 256), dtype='int32')